Webpack Loader

 Fragments

-You can use and include fragments in .graphql
+You can use and include fragments in .graphql files and have webpack include those dependencies

 for you, similar to how you would use fragments and queries with the gql tag in plain JS.